-Called the Cathédrale Notre-Dame-de-l’Assomption de Clermont-Ferrand in French, the church is built of in black lava stone from the nearby extinct volcanoes.
-These dark stones give the cathedral that distinctive look.
-Indeed, the material used comes from Volvic, the same as the water of the same name, and is known for its robust characteristics that made it deal for building high structure.
+Called the Cathédrale Notre-Dame-de-l’Assomption de Clermont-Ferrand in French, the church is built of black lava stone from the nearby extinct volcanoes.
+These dark stones give the Cathedral that distinctive look.
+Indeed, the material used comes from Volvic, the same as the water of the same name, and is known for its robust characteristics that made it deal for building high structures.

 The Needlework of Gothic Cathedrals

-The most popular Gothic cathedrals in France include including Notre Dame Cathedral, Reims Cathedral, Chartres Cathedral, and Amiens Cathedral.
+France’s most popular Gothic cathedrals include Notre Dame Cathedral, Reims Cathedral, Chartres Cathedral, and Amiens Cathedral.
 But the Clermont-Ferrand Cathedral is another strong contender on that list.

-Some of the earliest foundations date back to the 5th-century when Bishop Namatius built the first cathedral.
+Some of the earliest foundations date back to the 5th-century when Bishop Namatius built the first Cathedral.
 Destroyed by Pepin the Short (Pepin le Bref) in 760, rebuilt by Bishop Haddebert in the 8th century before being destroyed again by the Normans in 915.
 A third Romanesque cathedral was built shortly after by Bishop Stephen II (Etienne II) from 946.
-But it’s only in 1248 that Bishop Hugues de la Tour decided to make to a new cathedral in Gothic after his visit to the Sainte-Chapelle in Paris.
+But it was only in 1248 that Bishop Hugues de la Tour decided to make a new cathedral in Gothic after he visited the Sainte-Chapelle in Paris.

-The work to expand the Roman Catholic church was given to Jean Deschamps, who had experienced on other cathedrals in Narbonne and Limoges.
+The work to expand the Roman Catholic church was given to Jean Deschamps, who had experience on other cathedrals in Narbonne and Limoges.